g-lickel/Digitalizador_CAEN_DT5751/README.md

 G. Lickel - 14 fev.
 2024 (Rev. 0)

 # Tutorial de instalação e uso do Digitalizador da CAEN DT5751 no Ubuntu 20.04
+## Disclaimer
+This is an unofficial tutorial for simple installation and use, with absolutelly no connection with CAEN.
+For official support, access [caen.it](caen.it) website.

 ## Instalação
 ### Pré-requisitos
 Antes de instalar os softwares de leitura do digitalizador, é necessário alguns pré-requisitos.